 About Moral Fibres

-I have also worked for 17 years in the sustainability sector – from working at national policy level to local government level on sustainable transport policies, right through to working within local communities on climate change education programmes.
-Right now, I balance my time working part-time in sustainable transport, and part-time working on Moral Fibres.
+I also worked for 17 years in the sustainability sector – from working at national policy level and at the local government level on sustainable transport policies, right through to working within local communities on climate change education programmes.

 I have also written a book on natural cleaning, called Fresh Clean Home.
 This was published on 1st February 2018 by Pavilion Books.
+It’s still available now, if you’d like to pick up a copy.

 Where To Start Living A Greener Life?

-It can be quite overwhelming knowing where to start being a bit greener, so I’ve divided the blog into four main categories so you can dip into whatever section takes your fancy.
+It can be quite overwhelming knowing where to start being a bit greener, so I’ve divided the blog into categories so you can dip into whatever section takes your fancy.
 Use the menu bar above to start exploring.

 If you are looking for some jumping-off points, then some of my most popular posts include: